-Mental illness affects each and every one of us in one way or another.
-With the support of family, friends, and the Calgary community, Hanna Clark created this scholarship with the intent to establish a lasting legacy.
-This scholarship will have a positive effect on many students’ lives and encourage conversations about mental health.
-This scholarship is for Calgary students who have struggled or are struggling with their mental health, as well as mental health allies.
-This award will provide students with financial support to pursue post-secondary education and help to reduce stigma through initiating a conversation about mental health.
-While 1/5 people live with mental illness, 5/5 people live with mental health.
+We all have mental health, and mental illness affects each and every one of us in one way or another.
+Hanna Clark created this award in 2017 and with the support of family, friends, and the Calgary community, it has continued to grow.
+This scholarship fund was created to have positive effects on students’ lives and encourage lasting conversations about mental health.
+This scholarship is for Calgary students who have struggled or are struggling with their mental health, as well as mental health advocates.
+This award will provide students with financial support to pursue post-secondary education and help to reduce stigma through initiating open conversations about mental health and mental illness.

 Hanna Clark, Family, Friends, Calgary Community

 Calgary Board of Education (CBE) and Calgary Catholic School District (CCSD) (City of Calgary schools only)